 What happens in the market shortly before and after retirement–during the “fragile decade”–is more important than one might think.
 If retiring during or before a market downturn, the combination of withdrawals and poor performance can quickly deplete a retiree’s main source of income and make it difficult to recover.
-This is known as “sequence-of-returns” risk.
-It is important for investors to be protected from poor financial market performance during this “fragile decade.”
+It is important for investors to be protected from a poor sequence of returns during this “fragile decade.”
 Will they be forced to retire and begin withdrawing when the market is down?
 Will poor returns after retirement deplete their nest egg?

 The market has always moved up and down in cycles.
-In fact, there have been exactly four long-term bull markets and exactly four long-term bear markets in history.
-When it comes to retirement, investors want the confidence of knowing they’re prepared for both.
+In fact, there have been exactly four long-term, or “secular” bull markets and exactly four long-term, or “secular” bear markets in history.
+For our purposes, a secular market trend is defined as a long-term event of 5 to 25 years that is composed of a series of primary trends.
+A secular bear market is comprised of smaller bull markets and larger bear markets; a secular bull market is comprised of larger bull markets and smaller bear markets.
+When it comes to retirement, investors want the confidence of knowing they’re prepared for both secular bull markets and secular bear markets.

 The chart below shows sequence-of-returns risk in action.
 Even though both investors start retirement with the same amount, and take the same withdrawals, they have very different results.
 Why?
 Because of how different the markets perform when their retirements begin.